Iraqi art scene suffers as bombers hit public spaces, apathy sets in

 Sabti's gallery now sees only one or two visitors a month in a district where there have been frequent bomb attacks.

-The violence, and more than two years of civil war in neighboring Syria, has aggravated deep-rooted sectarian divisions.
+The violence, and more than two years of civil war in neighbouring Syria, has aggravated deep-rooted sectarian divisions.
 As public life and opportunities to socialise shrink, communities are even more divided, Sabti says.

 Plans for the cultural capital festivities started more than two years ago during a time of relative calm when restaurant openings and concerts led to a revival in entertainment.